-The school will provide the specialty riding equipment that you need for the day, such as a helmet, gloves and jacket.
-For your lower half you’ll want to wear the sturdiest pair of trousers you own, such as some thick jeans.
+The school will provide the speciality riding equipment that you need for the day, such as a helmet, gloves and jacket.
+For your lower half, you’ll want to wear the sturdiest pair of trousers you own, such as some thick jeans.
 You’ll want something equally sturdy on your feet, such as walking boots.

 We also strongly recommend that you check the weather a day or two before you’re planning to take your motorcycle or scooter CBT, because wind chill can make it especially cold on two wheels.
 Even a light rain can make a dramatic difference regardless of whether you’re riding a motorcycle or scooter on your CBT training day, so pack extra layers or some waterproofs if you need to.